Julia Zenko: Biography

 Zenko was born in the La Paternal neighborhood, and she lived there until she was six years old with her parents and brother.
-She then she moved with her family to Villa Devoto.
+She then moved with her family to Villa Devoto.
 She lives in Coghlan.
 She is the daughter and granddaughter of Polish and Latvian Jewish immigrants.
 Her paternal grandfather was a fan and singer in the temples.
 In elementary school, she was part of the choir and he always remembers her music teacher named Clarita.
 She played the guitar; she never liked sports.
 She took theater courses with Edgardo Moreira.

 In 1977, Zenko began to sing in clubs and pubs.
 She sang in the groups Trío Sol y sus Amigos, Scat Singer and Amalgama, where she was the vocalist, along with Pedro Aznar on bass, Eddie Sierra on guitar and Ricardo "Topo" Carbone on drums; she did covers and different genres, such as ballads, boleros, songs in Portuguese.
 She began to record commercial jingles, also under the tutelage of Parentella.
 She was recognized for the personality of her particular voice, in jingles for companies such as Aerolíneas Argentinas, Palette bedspreads or Express cookies.

 Zenko took theater courses with Alezzo, Luis Agustoni and Augusto Fernandes.
 In 1983, she edited his first LP, Vital, and where he sang "Carta de un león a otro".
 She has recorded folklore, ballads, songs with social commitment.
 She sang in Argentine films such as Los pasajeros del jardín, with Graciela Borges, Señora de nadie with Luisina Brando and No toquen a la nena (with Andrea del Boca).
 She put her voice on curtains of famous telenovelas such as María de Nadie (with Grecia Colmenares), Dulce Ana (with Patricia Palmer) and Soy Gina (with Luisa Kuliok).